 2) The value of sustainability: secondarily, the importance of sustainability for businesses’ success and long-term survival has to be explained.
 Comprehending its value will translate into a motivated and engaged workforce that will perform cohesively towards the achievement of sustainability goals.

-3) Tools for sustainable performance measurement: training should also provide a rundown of the tools to implement and measure sustainability performance.
+3) Tools for sustainability performance measurement: Training should also provide a rundown of the tools to analyse current performance such as the EcoVadis assessment.

-Finally, businesses can partner with government agencies and NGOs committed to sustainable development to raise employee awareness and expertise on sustainability.
+Finally, businesses can partner with government agencies and NGOs committed to sustainable development to raise employee awareness and expertise on sustainability metrics.
 Likewise, consultancy firms like Nexio Projects offer training courses specifically hinged on sustainability.

 Conclusion

-To conclude, sustainability awareness and expertise within the entire organisation and supply chain is fundamental to implementing collaborative efforts towards shared long-term goals.
+To conclude, communicating sustainability and expertise within the entire organisation and supply chain is fundamental to implementing collaborative efforts towards shared long-term goals.
+You can achieve an active sustainability communication strategy by embedding ESG planning to the organisation as a whole.

-Ultimately, flexibility and openness to change are key to keeping up with sustainability trends and committing to continuous improvement.
+Flexibility and openness to change are key to keeping up with ESG trends and committing to continuous improvement.
+Make sure to review our solutions on sustainability strategy and training for more tailored advice.

 Sources and additional reading